wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/finance-unified-customer-profile/includes/3-explore-application.md

 The **Summary** tab consists of the following Power Apps component framework controls that are componentized to provide the flexibility for you to choose and customize the views that you want to develop.

 - Customer snapshot

+- Customer segments

+- Churn risk

 - Life events

 - Financial holdings

 - Main household

 - Cards

 1. Examine the **Customer Snapshot** control.
 The customer snapshot shows personal information (for example, name, demographics, and branch information) and the preferred channel of communication.